International Economics

 Courses in the SFS Core requirement serve as foundational requisites of this major.

-*It is important to note that ECON-242/2542 WILL NOT count toward the co-requisites for the IECO major.
-Should you opt to complete ECON-242/2542 and then at a later date decide to major in IECO, you will be required to complete one higher-level economics course to fulfill the stated co-requisites for the major.
+*It is important to note that ECON 2542 WILL NOT count toward the co-requisites for the IECO major.
+Should you opt to complete ECON 2542 and then at a later date decide to major in IECO, you will be required to complete one higher-level economics course to fulfill the stated co-requisites for the major.

-3 Applied Courses (At least 1 course (3 credits) must be in an approved 400-level/4000-level ECON course carrying the IECO Applied course attribute)
+Three Applied Courses (at least one course (3 credits) must be in an approved 4000-level ECON course within the Economics department carrying the IECO Applied course attribute.)

 Please note that the 4000-level Applied Course and the IECO Senior Seminar must be two separate courses.
 No double-counting is permitted within the major.